-- To actively engage in recruitment of research students through their own networks and research groups. - To engage with potential research students before formal application, including providing advice and feedback on research proposals.
+- To actively engage in recruitment of doctoral researchers through their own networks and research groups. - To engage with potential doctoral researchers before formal application, including providing advice and feedback on research proposals.

 To take part in the recruitment and selection of research degree students in collaboration with doctoral coordinators and admissions tutors.